Tesseract (software): Development

 Tesseract was in the top three OCR engines in terms of character accuracy in 1995.
 It is available for Linux, Windows and Mac OS X.

-Tesseract, up to and including version 2, could only accept TIFF images of simple one-column text as inputs.
+Tesseract, up to and including version 2 (released 2007), could only accept TIFF images of simple one-column text as inputs.
 These early versions did not include layout analysis, and so inputting multi-columned text, images, or equations produced garbled output.
-Since version 3, Tesseract has supported output text formatting, hOCR positional information and page-layout analysis.
+Since version 3 (released in 2010), Tesseract has supported output text formatting, hOCR positional information and page-layout analysis.
 Support for a number of new image formats was added using the Leptonica library.
 Tesseract can detect whether text is monospaced or proportionally spaced.

 The initial versions of Tesseract could only recognize English-language text.

 Tesseract v2 added six additional Western languages (French, Italian, German, Spanish, Brazilian Portuguese, Dutch).

 Version 3 extended language support significantly to include ideographic (Chinese & Japanese) and right-to-left (e.g. Arabic, Hebrew) languages, as well as many more scripts.
 New languages included Arabic, Bulgarian, Catalan, Chinese (Simplified and Traditional), Croatian, Czech, Danish, German (Fraktur script), Greek, Finnish, Hebrew, Hindi, Hungarian, Indonesian, Japanese, Korean, Latvian, Lithuanian, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak (standard and Fraktur script), Slovenian, Swedish, Tagalog, Tamil, Thai, Turkish, Ukrainian and Vietnamese.

 V3.04, released in July 2015, added an additional 39 language/script combinations, bringing the total count of support languages to over 100.
 New language codes included: amh (Amharic), asm (Assamese), aze_cyrl (Azerbaijana in Cyrillic script), bod (Tibetan), bos (Bosnian), ceb (Cebuano), cym (Welsh), dzo (Dzongkha), fas (Persian), gle (Irish), guj (Gujarati), hat (Haitian and Haitian Creole), iku (Inuktitut), jav (Javanese), kat (Georgian), kat_old (Old Georgian), kaz (Kazakh), khm (Central Khmer), kir (Kyrgyz), kur (Kurdish), lao (Lao), lat (Latin), mar (Marathi), mya (Burmese), nep (Nepali), ori (Oriya), pan (Punjabi), pus (Pashto), san (Sanskrit), sin (Sinhala), srp_latn (Serbian in Latin script), syr (Syriac), tgk (Tajik), tir (Tigrinya), uig (Uyghur), urd (Urdu), uzb (Uzbek), uzb_cyrl (Uzbek in Cyrillic script), yid (Yiddish).
 It can be trained to work in other languages.

 Accuracy rates for other language processing were shown in a presentation at DAS 2016, Santorini by Ray Smith.

 Tesseract is suitable for use as a backend and can be used for more complicated OCR tasks including layout analysis by using a frontend such as OCRopus.

 Tesseract's output will have very poor quality if the input images are not preprocessed to suit it: Images (especially screenshots) must be scaled up such that the text x-height is at least 20 pixels, any rotation or skew must be corrected or no text will be recognized, low-frequency changes in brightness must be high-pass filtered, or Tesseract's binarization stage will destroy much of the page, and dark borders must be manually removed, or they will be misinterpreted as characters.